 Index investing has produced multiple benefits for investors

 The growth of index-tracking funds and exchange-traded funds (ETFs) has forever altered the investment landscape for millions of Americans.
-From a mere 81 funds with a combined $66 billion in assets in 2000, ETFs have grown to represent roughly $3.5 trillion in assets invested across more than 2,000 funds on behalf of nearly 6 million U.S. households.
-At the same time, the share of equity mutual fund assets represented1 by index funds has more than doubled, to nearly 25.3%, according to Strategic Insights.2
+From a mere 81 funds with a combined $66 billion in assets in 2000, ETFs have grown to represent roughly $3.9 trillion in assets invested across more than 2,000 funds on behalf of nearly 6 million U.S. households.
+At the same time, the share of equity mutual fund assets represented1 by index funds has more than doubled, to nearly 25.3%.2

 The use of these passive strategies has been most pronounced in market segments such as large-capitalization U.S. stocks, where market efficiency and the abundance of information about those stocks make outperforming a given benchmark more challenging.
 This makes perfect sense, and investors have voted with their dollars—so much so that, as of February 2018, the percentage of U.S. large-cap equity assets, mutual funds and ETFs, invested passively was 49%.2 However, the index-tracking, passive investing revolution has done more for investors than merely provide inexpensive market exposure, or beta, to U.S. large-cap stocks.